 I’m Thinking of Ending Things Review – Weird, Wild, Frustrating, Yet Magical

 I’m Thinking of Ending Things is, at first glance, a story of a fresh couple going on a short road trip to visit parents for the first time.
 Jake (Jesse Plemons) and Jessie Buckley’s uncertainly named character have only been together for a short time, and each of their expectations for the future are not lined up with the other.
 This plot sounds like it could make for a riveting romantic drama, but that’s not the case.

-The director and writer, Charlie Kaufman, is best known for films like Being John Malkovich, Adaptation, and Eternal Sunshine of the Spotless Mind, the last of which gave him the win for a screenwriting Oscar.
+The director and writer, Charlie Kaufman, is best known as a novel writer and for films like Being John Malkovich, Adaptation, and Eternal Sunshine of the Spotless Mind, the last of which gave him the win for a screenwriting Oscar.
 The film is an adaptation of Iain Reid’s novel of the same name.
 While the source material is equally as exciting and unique as the film, the presentation of events is easier to swallow.
 Kaufman transforms I’m Thinking of Ending Things into a story that has you second-guessing every line, outfit change, background, and motivation.

 We have all heard that talking about some big “twist” or ending in a film is a spoiler in itself.
 After all, we go into movies expecting some dramatic surprises, even if we can see them coming.
 Expecting a twist brings its own sort of tension.
 No matter how normal everything feels in a film, anything is possible.
 In I’m Thinking of Ending Things, nothing feels normal.
 As viewers, we continue watching, knowing that we don’t know what the hell is going on and can only hope that we find out.

 Image via Netflix.

 A Simple Plot With Not-So-Simple Leads